ajasharma73/cruk-backend-assignment/README.md

     "email":"testuser01@gmail.com"
 }
 ```
-The response includes is a success status(200).
+The success response is just a success status(200) to avoid user enumeration attacks.
 If the user has made 2 or more donations, a request is sent with a thank you note to the SNS service.

 **Deployment Instructions**
 * Clone the repository.